matkijahenkilo/tsih-robo-ktx/README.md

   - manages bot's permissions on where to read and write [meaningless text](https://en.wikipedia.org/wiki/Markov_chain#Markov_text_generators)
     - `read` ⚠️ **will log a channel's messages** to feed to its vocabulary
     - `write` will use the saved vocabulary to spit out meaningless text
-    - `status` shows which channel she is using for what, is ephemeral
+    - `status` shows which channel she is using for what, it's ephemeral

 ### MessageReceived "passive" commands